‘What is our money being spent on?’: Leaseholders crippled by 118% increase in service charge

 Mr Gisborne said: “We’re being charged for garden maintenance when we don’t have a garden and we pay £400 a year for CCTV – one camera is from the 1980s and the other one faces a blank wall.”

-On top of the service charge, leaseholders each face a £4,000 reserve fund charge each year from major works which Freshwater carried out on the building in 2020.
+On top of the service charge, leaseholders each face a £4,000 reserve fund charge each year from major works which Freshwater has carried out on the building since 2021.

-The leaseholders took freshwater to a tribunal over its decision to begin internal major works on the building before addressing the external sources of water ingress.
+The leaseholders took freshwater to a tribunal over its decision to begin internal major works on the building before addressing the external sources of water ingress in 2020.
 They lost the tribunal, which found that the landlord was not aware of the external issues.

 But, Mr Gisborne said he never would have brought the leasehold to his flat in 2016, if he was aware that major works would take place.